 • Expertise: Does the author have formal or demonstrated knowledge in this area?
 Author bios, credentials, and depth of content all contribute.

 • Authoritativeness: Are you recognized as a credible source in your niche?
-Backlinks from respected sites and mentions in industry publications build this.
+Strong backlinks from respected sites build this.

 • Trustworthiness: Is your site secure, accurate, and transparent?
 This includes HTTPS, accurate claims, clear authorship, and honest CTAs.